gdmosher/RDT5work/README.md

 ---
 ## UCR Documentation Theme

 The UCR Documentation Theme is making reproducible research more accessible for all labs on campus.
 Simple to setup and maintain, easy to publish at github-pages, this theme supports advanced data publishing technology including R, R-Markdown and knitr.
-Development of the theme is supervised by [Thomas Girke](mailto:thomas.girke@ucr.edu) at UCR's IGGB/biocluster?
+Development of the theme is supervised by [Thomas Girke](mailto:thomas.girke@ucr.edu) at UC Riverside.
 The theme is supported by [Gordon David Mosher](mailto:gmosh001@ucr.edu) and for the time being, includes free onsite consultation and training to help you adopt the theme, import your data, and get started with markdown.

 This theme is based on Tom Johnson's Jekyll Documentation theme version 5.0